gthreehosmane/linux/README.md

 7. Start virt-manager using command - $virt-manager
 8. Follow the onscreen instructions to set up inner VM.
 I followed steps provided in this link - https://linuxize.com/post/how-to-install-kvm-on-ubuntu-20-04/
+9. I changed the cpu configuration to kvm64 from host configuration(By default this will be selected).
+This has to be done before inner vm installation.
+I was facing some errors for using host configuration(which is the default option), to resolve error I selected kvm64 cpu configuration.
-9. For this assignment, I installed fedora as inner VM
+10. For this assignment, I installed fedora as inner VM
    - Install cpuid package using command - $sudo dnf install cpuid
    - Run the commands (-l option for the cpuid command specifies the leaf node(eax value))
      - $cpuid -l 0x4fffffff